Priego Castle

 Lower Cistern

-On the ground floor of the Keep is the main cistern.
-With no access from the outside, it was supplied by downspouts that collected rainwater from the terrace, guaranteeing survival in case of total isolation.
+The Calatrava cistern is located on the ground floor of the keep.
+With no access from the outside, it was supplied by downspouts that collected rainwater from the terrace, ensuring survival in the event of total isolation.

 Vital It guaranteed water to the tower’s defenders.
 Its only upper entrance also made it suitable for holding prisoners.